dellaert/gh-pages-jekyll-react/index.md

 ## Acknowledgements

-This repo was created by [Frank Dellaert](http://dellaert.github.io/), with help from Sushmita Warrier and Varun Agrawal, is based on boilerplate by [Allison Zadrozny](https://www.allizad.com/) and described in [this blog post](https://medium.com/@allizadrozny/using-webpack-and-react-with-jekyll-cfe137f8a2cc).
+This repo was created by [Frank Dellaert](http://dellaert.github.io/), with help from Sushmita Warrier and Varun Agrawal, based on boilerplate by [Allison Zadrozny](https://www.allizad.com/) and described in [this blog post](https://medium.com/@allizadrozny/using-webpack-and-react-with-jekyll-cfe137f8a2cc).

 Changes with respect to Allison's code:
 - dependencies were brought up to date to 2020